nengo/nengo-spa/README.rst

 Project status
 ==============

-- All of the core functionality is implemented, but the API might still be subject to changes.
+- All of the core functionality is implemented, but some of the API might still be subject to changes.
-- The documentation needs extensive updates.
-- The integration with the Nengo GUI is not implemented yet.
+- The integration with the Nengo GUI is not fully implemented yet.

 Installation
 ============